mike-weiner/display-event-locations-tec/README.md

 First, make sure that the plugin 'Display Event Locations for The Events Calendar' is enabled in the backend.

-If you click on an event within the calendar and then click the "< All Events" link to go back to the calendar, the changes should then be reflected.
+If you click on an event within the calendar and then click the `< All Events` link to go back to the calendar, the changes should then be reflected.

 If you still aren't seeing the location displayed within the tooltip, you can also try viewing your calendar in a different browser or try clearing your browser's cache and then viewing your calendar again.